Fixtures #

 F_VOUT --- DMM

 The fixture is the only piece that changes when you move a board from one bench to another.
-The product stays the same (it's the device).
+The part stays the same (it's the device).
 The station stays the same (it's the bench).
 The fixture re-maps which pins are on which channels — and every test runs unchanged.

-This is also what makes a measurement traceable: every value flows through a named fixture connection (VOUT, not dmm channel 1), and the recorded measurement row carries the DUT-side name.
+This is also what makes a measurement traceable: every value flows through a named fixture connection (VOUT, not dmm channel 1), and the recorded measurement row carries the UUT-side name.
 Six months later you can ask "which board's VOUT was reading 3.5 V?" — the connection name is the join key.

 When you need a fixture #